Members of Queer ADHD’s group-based programs agree to abide by the following guidelines to keep our groups healthy and helpful.

-What happens in a session stays in that session.
+What happens in a Queer ADHD space in that Queer ADHD space.

-- You may not tell anyone who you saw in a session.
+- You may not tell others who you saw in a Queer ADHD space.

-- You may not share anyone’s personal stories or details from a session, even if you anonymize it.
+- You may not share anyone’s personal stories or details, even if you anonymize it.

-The only exception is when you have explicit permission from that group member (for every single detail, every single time).
-Group members found to be in violation of our confidentiality agreement will be removed from sessions immediately.
+The only exception is when you have explicit permission from that member (for every single detail, every single time).
+Members found to be in violation of our confidentiality agreement will be removed from Queer ADHD immediately.

 On the other hand, you are welcome to talk openly about

 - Your own membership status with Queer ADHD